oneeve8/kobble-data/content/Tutorial2.md

 ***

-Now Lets review some of the icons in Kobble.
+Now Lets review some of the feATin Kobble.

 Lets first review the tree icons: